d-ornen/deployer/DOCS.en.md

 Deployer is, at its core, a local CI/CD.
 In other words, a `bash` command manager.

-Typically, it runs a Deployer build in a separate folder to save the cache while keeping the code folder clean.
-However, you can specify either any folder or the code folder; if you already have caches, you can copy them from the source folder, symlink to them, or ignore them completely and build from scratch.
+Typically, it runs in a separate folder to save the cache while keeping the code folder clean.
+However, you can specify either any folder or the code folder; if you already have caches, you can copy them from the source folder, symlink to them, or ignore them completely and run from scratch.

 ## Description of the main entities